Summary

 We are committed to ensuring that reasonable accommodations are available throughout the hiring process, including the assessment and selection stages.
 Please email the individual or contact listed on the posting if you require an accommodation to fully participate in the hiring process.

-The Indigenous Applicant Advisory Service is available to Canadian Indigenous (First Nations [status or non-status], Métis, or Inuit) applicants.
+The Indigenous Applicant Advisory Service is available to Indigenous (First Nations [status or non-status], Inuit or Métis) applicants originating from the land now known as Canada, seeking work or already employed in the BC Public Service.
 Indigenous applicants can contact this service for personalized guidance on the BC Public Service hiring process including job applications and interviews.

 How to Apply: